-The Board of Directors is comprised of ten volunteer members (eight elected, and two appointed), drawn from the CRKN membership.
+The Board of Directors is comprised of eleven volunteer members nine elected, and two appointed), drawn from the CRKN membership.
 Details on Board composition, powers and operation may be found in the CRKN bylaws.

 He studied at St Olaf College and the University of Virginia (PhD 1990), and was a visiting student at Cambridge.
 He has held senior fellowships at University of Toronto.